dvbsknd/FCC-personal-library/README.md

 1. Handle API errors for deletion
 1. Add tests for the delete control and endpoint
 1. Get ESLint working (seems not to be enabled)

-### In Progress

-1. Allow adding of comments to a specific book
 1. Implement `react-router-dom` so each book can have a "view" URL
 1. Tidy up components to work well with the router
 1. Ensure tests are passing again
 1. Add tests for new components/routes
-    1. Handle database offline case
+1. Build out the front-end components for comments

+### Todo

+1. Add tests for Comments components
+1. Build out the API endpoints for comments
+1. Add a form to add comments in the book modal
+1. Add a link to delete comments in the book modal
 1. Try to get `webpack-dev-server` to understand the routes on reload
 1. Try and get renders to persist across tests
 1. Try to get the route to render a modal of the book
 1. Try to have the "close" button on the modal take us home

-### Todo

-1. List comments in the book modal
-1. Add a form to add comments in the book modal
-1. Add a form to delete comments in the book modal
+1. Handle database offline case
 1. Show a comment count on the books in the home list
 1. Perhaps use `concurrently` to make an `npm run dev` command
 1. Split ESLint files in to a `root` and `client` ones, like [this](https://stackoverflow.com/questions/36762468/how-do-i-setup-a-folder-with-a-different-rule-and-another-folder-with-a-differen) or [this](https://headway.io/blog/customizing-eslint-for-a-specific-directory)